 The Laurel Falls trail surface is mostly paved as it winds up the side of the mountain.
 However, it is rough and uneven throughout the path.
 With short steep sections, the trail can be slightly dangerous in wet weather conditions so watch your step if you’re hiking in the rain.
 Portions of the trail also have steep drop-offs so wheelchairs and strollers are not ideal for the trail.
 Also, avoid climbing on rocks near the waterfall as many people have suffered injuries from the slippery rocks and algae that grow on them.

-Get out there and find what adventure awaits you on the Alum Cave Trail!
+Get out there and find what adventure awaits you on the Laurel Falls trail!